 Sakura Tsutsumi Park isn’t a park in the typical sense.
 It is a two kilometer embankment walk and cycling course that runs alongside a small river in Yoshimi.
 It was named for the beautiful cherry blossoms and rapeseed that grow along the embankment in spring.

 You will find red spider lilies along the path in some sections, and down the side of the embankments in other areas.
-The colored spider lilies, however, are nearest the parking area that is by Yoshimi water plant.
+The early blooming colored spider lilies, however, are nearest the parking area that is by Yoshimi water plant.
 First you pass a row of red spider lilies by the toilet for the park.
+As of August 17th 2022, quite a few of them – the red spider lilies – are blooming already!
 The colored lilies are after the first crossing past that toilet, where you’ll see all the photographers in action!
+But they weren’t blooming yet today (August 17th 2022).

-Last year I wrote “However, I will not be surprised if, due to the vast number of photos on Instagram this year and the amount of photographers there today, that next year it will attract even more visitors. ” It remains to be seen, but today – September 10th – there were several photographers at the park even though they flowers aren’t quite at their prime yet.
+In 2019, I wrote “However, I will not be surprised if, due to the vast number of photos on Instagram this year and the amount of photographers there today, that next year it will attract even more visitors. ” This turned out to be very true!
+The number of visitors is definitely increasing year on year!

 There is another off the beaten path spider lily viewing spot in the neighboring town of Kawajima – about a 15 minute drive from here.
-Information here (click).
+Information here.

 Sakura Tsutsumi Park Information